 In June 2012, the Senate approved a new transfer admissions policy25 that took effect in fall 2014 for fall 2015 admissions.
-UC transfer applicants from CCCs are entitled to a comprehensive admissions review (though not guaranteed admission) if they complete (1) an "SB 1440" Associate of Arts (AA) or Associate of Science (AS) Degree for Transfer from a CCC in the relevant major, (2) a UC Transfer Curriculum in the relevant major, with a minimum GPA set by each campus, or (3) the current pathway specified in Senate Regulation 476 C. BOARS has been working with the campuses to ensure they are implementing the policy.
-BOARS confirmed that departments and programs are taking steps to review existing lower-division transfer requirements in light of the systemwide UC Transfer Curriculum for appropriate majors that identifies the appropriate lower division major preparation for that program, and to examine the extent to which majors are aligning lower division major preparation requirements across campuses and with the corresponding TMCs.
+UC transfer applicants from CCCs are entitled to a comprehensive admissions review (though not guaranteed admission) if they complete (1) an Associate Degree for Transfer (ADT) from a CCC in the relevant major, (2) a UC Transfer Curriculum in the relevant major, with a minimum GPA set by each campus, or (3) the current pathway specified in Senate Regulation 476 C. BOARS has been working with the campuses to ensure they are implementing the policy.
+BOARS confirmed that departments and programs are taking steps to review existing lower-division transfer requirements in light of the systemwide UC Transfer Preparation Paths and the relevant CSU/CCC Transfer Model Curricula (TMC), to develop a UC Transfer Curriculum for appropriate majors that identifies the appropriate lower division major preparation for that program, and to examine the extent to which majors are aligning lower division major preparation requirements across campuses and with the corresponding TMCs.

-During 2010-12 BOARS (with Academic Assembly approval) restructured transfer selection beginning in 2015 to accommodate the new SB 1440 AA and AS degrees for transfer and to incorporate major-based criteria more fully into the Comprehensive Review of transfer applicants.
+Between 2010-12 BOARS (with Academic Assembly approval) restructured transfer selection beginning in 2015 to accommodate the new ADTs and to incorporate major-based criteria more fully into the Comprehensive Review of transfer applicants.